Zhang Hongbao: Life in the United States

 Zhang disappeared from public view in 1995 in light of increased criticism of Zhong Gong.
 Zhang together with his associate and companion, Yan Qingxin, arrived in the American protectorate of Guam in February 2000 without a visa, and applied for political asylum in the United States.
 While awaiting transfer to the US, Zhang went on hunger strike to press for his release from detention in Guam; several overseas Chinese dissident organizations—including the Free China Movement, the Chinese Democracy Party and the Joint Conference of Chinese Overseas Democracy Movement—organizing a press conference to support his cause.
 Zhang was denied asylum by the United States, but was granted wrongful withholding, which prevented repatriation to China.
 After 13 months in detention in Guam, he secured the services of Robert Shapiro, who defended O.J.
 Simpson.
 Shapiro claims credit for gaining the support of Trent Lott and Jesse Helms for Zhang's application.
 Zhang was granted protection residence by the U.S. Board of Immigration Appeal in June 2001, reversing a previous ruling.

 In April, the China Federation Foundation (CFF) was founded with money from Zhang, and led by a dissident named Peng Ming.
 This group wanted to form an alternative government for China through the violent overthrow of the Communist government.
-Zhang claimed that he planned this for many years, not for creating conditions for formal Political Asylum to avoid being expelled if convicted.

-In what may have been a power struggle within the democratic China movement, Zhang subsequently fell out with other dissidents, including Yan Qingxin, his domestic partner for 12 years.
+In what may have been a power struggle within the Chinese dissident movement, Zhang subsequently fell out with other dissidents, including Yan Qingxin, his domestic partner for 12 years.
 Until September 2001, Yan was Zhong Gong's first lieutenant and "helped build the organization into a powerful entity that made billions of dollars".
 Yan filed a lawsuit on 26 June in Pasadena Superior Court accusing Zhang of assault, battery and false imprisonment, and asked for damages of US$23 million.
 Yan's sister, Qi Zhang, also a Chinese dissident, filed a suit in Pasadena in July 2003, accusing Zhang of crimes including racketeering and slander.
 In total, from 2003 to 2005, Zhang was hit by an avalanche of 20–40 civil lawsuits with accusations from other plaintiffs.
-The arrest of Zhang led to division in the democracy movement.
+The arrest of Zhang led to division in the dissident movement.

 Zhang was arrested in March 2003 at his Pasadena mansion in connection with allegations made by his housekeeper, He Nanfang.
 Zhang was charged with four felonies, including kidnapping assault and false imprisonment with a deadly weapon.
 If convicted, Zhang would have lost his protection status and been expelled from the United States.
 In the end, the felony charges in the He Nanfang case were reduced to one charge of battery, a misdemeanor, to which Zhang pleaded no contest on 22 April 2005.
-On 28 February 2006, Zhang won a criminal case, and soon other lawsuits against him were lost or were successively withdrawn.
-Only one civil case and a labor compensation case remained.